Essential Guidelines for Encrypting Mobile Phone Communications

 1. Voice over Internet Protocol (VoIP)

 VoIP is a leading call communication standard that enables users to make voice and video calls.
-VoIP providers, such as zoom and Skype, have become essential in the post-pandemic era since VoIP calls are done via an internet connection.
+VoIP providers, such as Zoom and Skype, have become essential in the post-pandemic era since VoIP calls are done via an internet connection.
 However, sufficient network security and call encryption measures are essential components required to ensure secure communication.
 Attackers can intercept unencrypted VoIP communications, especially if they are done over insecure wireless networks.

 Besides, since VoIP integrates CRM systems and analytics platforms, unencrypted VoIP has heightened security risks to a company.
 Therefore, organizations should only use VoIP providers that implement end-to-end encryption, deploy secure wireless networks with TLS security and enabled Secure Real-time Transport Protocol (SRTP), and implement two-factor authentication to prevent unauthorized use.

-Landlines are largely unutilized today due to increased mobility and access to internet services.
+Landlines are largely unutilized today due to increased mobility and access to Internet services.
 Nevertheless, landlines are often secure since a single line connects callers on each end of the line.
 Although wiretapping attacks are possible threats, they are usually difficult to execute for individuals lacking access to law enforcement resources.
 Still, security threats impacting landlines are a reality, and enterprises should implement sufficient protection measures.
 A common method of enhancing the security of landline calls is only using secure phones that implement measures for implementing voice calls.
 In addition, callers on both ends of the line must use encrypted phones to protect sensitive communication from prying eyes.

 Cell phones have taken over communication in every sphere worldwide.
-Factors like reasonable security measures, convenience, and cheap costs have increased cell phone communications uptake.
+Factors like reasonable security measures, convenience, and cheap costs have increased cell phone communication uptake.
 However, cell phones communicate through network signals, and individuals with the requisite knowledge can intercept them.
 Fortunately, an array of encryption techniques makes it possible to transmit confidential data without worrying that the communications may fall into the wrong hands.
 However, the overall security of cell phone communications largely depends on implemented encryption techniques.
 The following section discusses the different ways cell phone users can encrypt different types of phone communications.

 Recommended Practices for Encrypting Phone Communications

-The Signal app, a desktop and smartphone encryption app, is a widely used method for ensuring user privacy.
+The Signal app, a desktop and smartphone encryption app is a widely used method for ensuring user privacy.
 Numerous security researchers have audited the open-source application, with academic cryptographers and renowned security analysts like Edward Snowden recommending it for its encryption capabilities.
 Therefore, Signal users can use it to make encrypted Signal voice and video calls.
 Alternatively, WhatsApp, the leading messenger platform, uses Signal’s encryption protocols for video and voice calls and is suitable for secure communication.
-Also, organizations can use the Wire encryption app to make encrypted group calls, an essential attribute for protecting details of a highly sensitive conference call.
+Also, organizations can use the Wire encryption app to make encrypted group calls, an essential attribute for protecting the details of a highly sensitive conference call.

 2. Encrypting Email Communications

-Email communication is a widely-used method for sharing sensitive data due to its convenience and reliance over the years.
+Email communication is a widely used method for sharing sensitive data due to its convenience and reliance over the years.
 However, attackers have devised various methods through which they can intercept email communications.
 Luckily, multiple email applications contain built-in encryption protocols designed to safeguard secret chats.
 For example, users can integrate Enigmail with Mozilla’s Thunderbird email client to send encrypted email messages.
 Mailvelope is also a browser plugin that users can install to encrypt Gmail messages.
 Also, Protonmail email provides an end-to-end encrypted email service but requires all users to create Protonmail email accounts to send email messages securely.

 3. Encrypting Data at Rest in Cell Phones

 Android and iPhone users account for the lion’s share of mobile device users worldwide.
 As a result, they store terabytes of sensitive information that can attract malicious individuals, such as hackers and disgruntled friends or family members.
 Encrypting data at rest is a critical measure for protecting against unwanted access to personal information.
 Luckily, smartphone storage encryption is fairly effortless.
 Smartphones enable full-disk encryption, where setting a strong passcode can provide the necessary protection.
-Biometrics like fingerprints also enables users to encrypt and secure stored information.
+Biometrics like fingerprints also enable users to encrypt and secure stored information.

 4. Encrypting Test Messages